kisssdev/aurelia-kis-oidc/README.md

 An Aurelia plugin inspired by [aurelia-open-id-connect](https://github.com/aurelia-contrib/aurelia-open-id-connect) and based on the library [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) that adapts the OpenID Connect Implicit Client protocol to the Aurelia router in a 'keep it simple' way.

-- After a successful login to the OpenID provider, the access token is automatically attached to the HttpClient.
+- After a successful login to the OpenID provider, the access token is automatically attached to the http client.

-- When an API call is made and the access token has expired, an 401 http code is received.
+- When an API call is made and the access token has expired, a 401 http code is received.

 - The plugin tries to connect the user silently.
-As long as the user as a valid browser session to the OpenID provider, a new access token is retrieved and the API is called transparently.
+If the user has a valid browser session to the OpenID provider, a new access token is retrieved, and the API is called transparently.

 - If the silent login is not possible the user is prompted to reconnect to the OpenID provider.